danielabar/generator-blog/README.md

 ## Getting Started

-If you don't already have it, install yeoman:
+If you don't already have it, install yeoman

 ```bash
 $ npm install -g yo